 So I was thrilled when my aunt Judie (mother of a Jane) made this little mini-scrapbook for my mother.
-It’s an accordion scrapbook style, with several little fold-out pages.
-It’s mostly pictures, but Judie wrote a poem in the front.
-It starts:
+It’s an accordion scrapbook style, with several little fold-out pages that it make it fun to explore.

 Thank you for sharing this post with those you think will love it!